The Least Wearable Rolex Ever Made, Explained (Deepsea Challenge)

 Image Source: Hodinkee (James Stacey)

 Despite its massive build, the Deepsea Challenge retains a helium escape valve, visible on the left side of the case.
-But in many ways, it probably doesn’t need one.
-The Ringlock case architecture, combined with a 9.5mm sapphire crystal and overall impenetrable construction, means helium likely wouldn’t breach the case in the first place.
+In many ways, it probably doesn't need one.
+The Ringlock case architecture, combined with a 9.5mm sapphire crystal and overall impenetrable construction, means helium likely wouldn't breach the case in the first place.

 Specs and Real-World Wearability